skip to content

 What is the difference between a gemstone, rock, and mineral?

 Gemstones, rocks, and minerals are extremely important to the jewelry industry.
 At our jewelry store, we believe in providing not just beautiful pieces but also empowering our customers with knowledge.
-Understanding the distinctions between gemstones, rocks, and minerals is crucial in appreciating the world of jewelry and gemology.
+Understanding the distinctions between classifying gemstones, rocks, and minerals is crucial in appreciating the world of jewelry and gemology.
 Let's delve into what sets each category apart:

 Gemstones